basavaraj-hampiholi/basavaraj-hampiholi.github.io/_pages/about.md

   - /about.html
 ---
 \
-I am an Artificial Intelligence (AI) researcher with the focus on
+I am a doctoral researcher at Ulm University in the field of Artificial Intelligence (AI).
+Previously, I completed an M.Sc. in Computer Science (Intelligent Systems specialization) Technical University Kaiserslautern.

+### Research interests:

 👉 Image processing, Computer vision, Deep learning